vedang-joshi/pdf_downloader/README.md

 2. Click **Yes** in response to the dialog box shown 'Do you want to allow this app to make changes to your device'
 3. This will initiate the installation wizard.
 You may change the destination folder to withever path you wish.
 This is where the executable will be downloaded.
 Click **Install**.
 4. After the installation has concluded click **Close**
 5. Go to the folder named **pdfexecutable** in the directory you specified earlier and click on **main.exe**.
 This will open the application.
+The books will be downloaded to the folder **pdfexecutable**.

 ## Demo output